-To ensure that the Payloader is kept in a safe and correct operating condition, the vehicle must be inspected and maintained on a regular basis.
+To ensure that the vehicle is kept in a safe and correct operating condition, it must be inspected and maintained on a regular basis.
 Proper lubrication, electrical control adjustments, safety feature checks, etc. performed at recommended intervals will help prevent damage or failure of the unit while providing optimum performance.